puppetlabs-toy-chest/puppetlabs-aws/README.md

 *Required* The statistic to track for the metric.

 ##### `period`
-*Required* The periodicity of the alarm check.
-(How often the alarm check should run?)
+*Required* The periodicity of the alarm check, i.e., how often the alarm check should run.

 ##### `evaluation_periods`
 *Required* The number of checks to use to confirm the alarm.